patricia-ternes/swd3-2024-test/README.md

+Project to test SWD3 workflow.
+Official deliver is tomorrow.

+---

 # The Ultimate Python Project Template

 You can create your own version of this repository by clicking the `Use Template` option.